Outgoing Students

 Selection Criteria

-The mobility program is an opportunity for all students to broaden their horizons, deepen their knowledge of topics, get to know new perspectives and gain international experience.
-It is important to us that the choice of partner university and program matches your personal profile and your study focus.
-This should be made clear in your letter of motivation and convince us in a personal conversation.
+The mobility programme offers all students the chance to broaden their horizons, explore topics in greater depth, discover new perspectives and gain international experience.
+It is important to us that the chosen partner university and the programme suit your personal profile and your areas of study.
+This should be evident in the online questionnaires and could be confirmed in a personal interview.

-As IPZ students who go abroad, you represent the IPZ, UZH and your country.
-You will be perceived as ambassadors and thus make a decisive contribution to the perception of our department, our university and Switzerland at our partner universities.
+As an IPZ student studying abroad, you represent the IPZ, UZH and your country, and are seen as an ambassador who shapes the external perception of the partner universities.
 Therefore, not only a formally complete application submitted on time and your grades and knowledge are decisive for the allocation of exchange places, but the overall impression counts.
 We look forward to receiving your application and getting to know you!

 Instructions

-2. Complete your Application: Upload all the necessary documents to Mobility Online.
-Among other things, a personal letter of motivation is required.
-If you indicate more than one priority, you can address all three priorities in your letter of motivation.
-The letter of motivation should above all express how the study period abroad would enrich your studies from a subject-related perspective.
+- Complete your Application: Complete the online questionnaires on motivation and grades as well as prioritised partner universities and upload all necessary documents to Mobility Online.
+These should demonstrate how studying abroad would enrich your studies from an academic perspective.
 You should discuss your planned choice of course at the host university with the mobility coordinator at the IPZ.
 To prepare for this conversation, please send the module descriptions for your desired courses, as well as your detailed course of study (completed study planning table with course selection abroad, as well as all modules already completed at the IPZ) to mobility@ipz.uzh.ch.

 Step 3: Academic Preparation for the Exchange